alipzsh/knowledge-base/encoding.md

 - Unicode are decoded in js:  \u0061li --> ali
 - html attributes are decoded automatically in the browser: `<a href="&#x61" ...` --> `... href="a" ...`
+- character reference get decoded automatically (at least in html attribute).

 to see them you should see the source code of the page, it won't be shown in the dev tools.